 He was electrocuted by a stun gun and stood up again just a minute later, unharmed (whereas Maya still felt the aftereffects a day later).

 He smashed through a massive heavy wood door meant to prevent possessed people from escaping the room, and didn't even seem to carry away as much as a bruise.

 He was beaned by a fire extinguisher and only blacked out for a few moments before getting up, suffering temporary amnesia.

-He fell from a burning bridge, 10 meters in the air, landed in a freezing cold river with a horrifying fast current and was carried along with said current of doom for a few miles and only got a cold out of it.
+He fell 10 meters from a burning bridge, landed in a freezing cold river famous for it's horrifyingly fast current, was carried along with said current of doom for a few miles, and only got a cold out of it.
 Dahlia Hawthorne deliberately jumped off the same bridge and didn't even get that.
 Maybe because it wasn't on fire then?

-And, finally, he was hit by a car and hurled 30 feet across the street, where his head made high-speed contact with a metal pole and hitting his head on it, but stood up and walked away with just a sprained ankle.
+And, finally, he was hit by a car and hurled 30 feet across the street, where his head made high-speed contact with a metal pole.
+All he got was a sprained ankle.